cristianprofile/gitflow/README.md

 --------|-----
 _N/A_ | `git checkout release/1.2.0`
  | `git pull --rebase origin release/1.2.0`

+ (note that there is not any command to pull like on feature's branch)

 ### Push for a release branch (remote repository)